awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-secret-generatesecretstring.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecretStringTemplate`  <a name="cfn-secretsmanager-secret-generatesecretstring-secretstringtemplate"></a>
-A properly structured JSON string where you can the generated password\.
+A properly structured JSON string that the generated password can be added to\.
 If you specify this parameter, then you must also specify `GenerateStringKey`\.
 The key is combined with the generated random string and inserted into the JSON structure specified by this parameter\.
 The merged JSON string is returned as the completed `SecretString` of the secret\.
-The default value for the generated random password string is returned by itself, and isn't embeded in a JSON structure\.
+By default, Secrets Manager does not return the generated random password string, and doesn't embed it in a JSON structure\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`
-*Maximum*: `10240`
+*Maximum*: `65536`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 ## See Also<a name="aws-properties-secretsmanager-secret-generatesecretstring--seealso"></a>